Take My Wife, Sleaze: Plot

 The family visit a 50s-style diner where Homer and Marge win a dancing contest.
 Their prize is a vintage Harley-Davidson motorcycle.
 Bart teaches his father how to ride it, and he then rides it everywhere — into the school, the church, and the bedroom.
 He forms an outlaw motorcycle club named the Hell's Satans.
 Its members are: Moe, riding an old motorcycle; Carl, riding a Vespa; Ned Flanders, riding a bicycle; and Lenny, riding a lawnmower.
 They assert themselves all over Springfield.
 But Homer is then confronted by a real motorcycle gang with the same name; they force him to eat all his apparel on which their name is marked; and they take over the Simpsons' home.

 They trash the place, but Marge cleans up and takes good care of them; when they leave, they take her with them.
 They assure her she is safe because none of them find her sexually attractive, which she hears with mixed feelings.
 She is a good influence, and persuades them to give up violence and find proper jobs.
 But Homer tracks them down, fights with their leader, and wins her back.
-On the way home, he goes into at a biker bar where he had been beaten up, and comes out with a Duff keg.
+On the way home, he goes into a biker bar where he had been beaten up, and comes out with a Duff keg.